Gevork Vartanian: Operation Long Jump

-In 1942, Adolf Hitler decided to set the operation in motion.
+In 1942 the Nazis intercepted intelligence about a planned meeting in Tehran and devised a scheme to capture or assassinate Stalin, Churchill, and Roosevelt.

 After careful planning and deliberation under the personal supervision of Security Police Chief Ernst Kaltenbrunner, Hitler sent his special commando agent, Otto Skorzeny, along with six other men to rendezvous at Tehran and spearhead the operation.
-The plan entailed the capture and/or assassination of Josef Stalin, Winston Churchill, and Franklin Roosevelt.

 The first tip-off about the planned attempt came from Soviet intelligence agent Nikolai Kuznetsov, under the alias of Wehrmacht Oberleutnant Paul Siebert, from Nazi-occupied Ukraine.
 Kuznetsov got a drunk SS officer named Ulrich von Ortel to tell him about the attempt.
 Although the scheduled date of the operation was not known, the fact that it would take place was confirmed.

 Vartanian had been assigned to recruit agents since 1940.
 In 1940–41 Vartanian's team of seven intelligence officers had identified more than 400 Nazi agents, all of whom had been arrested by Soviet troops.
-In the autumn of 1943, they were assigned the task of ensuring the security for the upcoming Tehran conference.
+In the autumn of 1943, they were assigned the task of ensuring the security for the upcoming Tehran Conference.
 In their efforts to foil the assassination plot devised by the Nazis, Vartanian's group located six Nazi radio operators shortly before the conference opened on 28 November 1943.
 The German assassins had been dropped by parachute near the town of Qom, 40 miles from Tehran.
 Vartanian later said:

 All the members of the first group were arrested and forced to contact their handlers under Soviet supervision.
 The operation got off track and the main group led by Skorzeny never went to Tehran.

 Later years

 On 30 June 1946, Vartanian married Goar Levonovna.
 In 1955, Vartanian graduated from the Institute of Foreign Languages, Yerevan.
 He then spent three decades doing espionage activities in Japan, China, India, France, Italy, United States and West Germany.
-He was awarded the Hero of the Soviet Union medal in 1984.
+He was awarded the title Hero of the Soviet Union in 1984.

 In 2003, relying on declassified documents, Yuri Lvovich Kuznets published a book called Tehran-43 or Operation Long Jump, which detailed Vartanian's role at the Tehran Conference.
 A Soviet film, Teheran 43, which featured the French actor Alain Delon, was released in 1981.

 In 2007 he met with Winston Churchill's granddaughter and was congratulated for his great service to the Allies.
 Vartanian has been interviewed many times.
 Al Gurnov of Russia Today interviewed Vartanian on the eve of the Victory Day parade, which was broadcast on 9 May 2008.
-It was revealed that Vartanian's identity was kept secret until 2000, when he finally received full credit for putting a stop to the assassination plot.
+It was revealed that Vartanian's identity was kept secret until 2000.